Kuberwastaken/sacredsteps-landing/DEPLOYMENT.md

 ## ✅ Fixed Configuration Issues

-The deployment configuration has been updated to resolve the "Conflicting functions and builds" error:
+The deployment configuration has been updated to resolve build and runtime errors:

-- ❌ Removed `builds` property (deprecated)
+- ❌ Fixed "Function Runtimes must have a valid version" error
-- ✅ Using only `functions` property (recommended)
+- ✅ Simplified Vercel configuration for auto-detection
-- ✅ Simplified API handlers
+- ✅ Added proper API package.json for TypeScript support
-- ✅ Added `@vercel/node` dependency
+- ✅ Verified build process works correctly

 ## Quick Deploy to Vercel